 The American Institute for Cancer Research recommends people consume no more than 18 ounces of red meat per week, and avoid processed meats altogether.
 The American Cancer Society says people should limit their red meat intake — opting for fish, chicken and vegetable options instead.

 If you’re looking for an easy way to skip meat once a week, try the “Meatless Monday” movement which encourages people to eat nutritious, vegetarian or vegan foods each Monday.
-Dr. Jeter is a big fan of the global movement because it’s a simple way to incorporate healthy plant-based proteins and up your intake of veggies, whole grains and fruit.
+It’s a simple way to incorporate healthy plant-based proteins and up your intake of veggies, whole grains and fruit.